Vicky-Jha/Number-Theory/README.md

 </p>

 ## Steps to contribute and win:
-1. Create 4 issues
+1. Create 1 or more issues or directly move to 3rd step
 2. Wait till the issue/issues gets assigned to you
 3. Make valid pull requests
-4. Wait till the pull request is approaved(Either pull request will get merged or will be given the '**hacktoberfest-accepted**' label) by maintainer.
+4. Wait till the pull request is approved(Either pull request will get merged or will be given the '**hacktoberfest-accepted**' label) by maintainer.

+**Just 4 PR(pull requests) needs to get accepted**

 ## Introduction